googleapis/google-cloud-java/gcloud-java-datastore/README.md

 Authentication
 --------------

-See the [Authentication](https://github.com/GoogleCloudPlatform/gcloud-java#authentication) section in the main repository's README.
+See the [Authentication](https://github.com/GoogleCloudPlatform/gcloud-java#authentication) section in the base directory's README.

 About Google Cloud Datastore
 ----------------------------